How to Ask Someone to Be the Guardian of Your Kids

 How to Bring it Up?

 Broaching the question of guardianship can be awkward… but you should be talking to someone that you’re already very close to, so don’t worry too much about this.
 In fact, if you’re overly nervous about talking with the person about guardianship, it might be a sign that you’re not entirely comfortable with your decision.
-You might start by saying “I’ve been working on my will lately,” or “XXX current event has me thinking about my mortality, and I’m trying to get things ready just in case.”
+You might start by saying “I’ve been working on my last will and testament lately,” or “X current event has me thinking about my mortality, and I’m trying to get things ready just in case.”

 In general, it’s important to start the conversation, but exactly how you broach the subject isn’t crucial.